Suggested Reading:

 We cannot “unsee” what we have seen

-But I say to you, that whosoever shall look on a woman to lust after her, hath already committed adultery with her in his heart.”
+But that is not what Christ tells us: He said, “whosoever shall look on a woman to lust after her, has already committed adultery with her in his heart.”
 (St. Mat.
 5.28)

 Custody of the eyes and the sin of pride?
 What am I talking about?